trallard/Expose_model/README.md

 ```

 ### Usage
+**Note**: since the package is still in alpha stage it has not been
+made available on PyPi or similar.
+Thus installation will have to be
+made from source.

+The first step to use the app is to create an anaconda environment.
+Thus assuming you have a working installation of Anaconda on your computer
-Clone the repository and from `Expose_test` run the following command on the terminal
+you can go to the `Expose_model` directory and create an anaconda environment from the command line
+like so:
 ```
 $ conda env create -f expose.yml
 ```
-Activate the environment `source activate expose`
+After creating the environment you'll need to activate it by invoking: `source activate expose` from the shell.
-Once there you need to install the package like so `pip install .`

-You'll then need to set a
+To install the package within the environment you can then do `python setup.py`